ivyclare/HospitalAppointmentManagementSystem/README.md

-# Hospital Appointment Management System
+# Hospital Appointment Appointment System

 All applications were built in Java